 What happens after the panel has met?

-Within five days you will be informed of the panel’s decision and why they made it.
+Within 5 days you will be informed of the panel’s decision and why they made it.

 What can I do if funding is not approved?

-- Appeal: If it is felt that the panel did not follow the decision making process as outlined in the individual funding request policy (PDF, 521 KB).
-Any appeal must be made within four weeks of the panel decision, stating the grounds for appeal
+If it is felt that the panel did not follow the decision making process as outlined in our individual funding request policy (PDF, 521 KB).
+Any appeal must be made within four weeks of the panel decision, stating the grounds for appeal.

-- Complain: If you are unhappy with the outcome.
-Read more about how to make a complaint.
+If you are unhappy with the outcome make a complaint.